 "I always try to find the bright side of anything dark going on, anything hard to deal with," Haddish explained on Good Morning America. "...Some things you just can't find nothing funny about it, but it's happening to you for a reason and probably to help others.
 That's how I feel.
 Share the story, share the experience and maybe it'll help somebody else in their journey."

 And that somebody else isn't necessarily an up-and-coming comic or a young girl struggling with bullies—sometimes its a major celebrity.
 Haddish also recalled Mary J. Blige coming up to her to tell her that, when she was going through a tough time, Haddish had made her laugh so hard that she forgot about all of her troubles.

-Haddish told Essence at the magazine's Black Women in Hollywood lunch in March that the support she's received from fellow black women in entertainment and her fellow comedians has been tremendous.
+Haddish told Essence at the magazine's Black Women in Hollywood lunch in March 2018 that the support she had received from fellow black women in entertainment and her fellow comedians had been tremendous.
 "It feels amazing," she admitted.
 "You always wonder, 'Do my sisters care?
 Am I out here on my own, struggling?'
 They do care!
 You're not by yourself!"